The Granary- an unforgettable experience

 In winter, snuggle up with a bottle or two of local vintage port, and re-read Wind in the Willows supplied in front of the log fire gas heater, and just watch the river flow by...
 In summer, open the french doors to the master bedroom, lay in bed with the cool breeze wafting up from the river, and watch the moonlight twinkling on the river, with the occasional splash of a big fish passing by.

-Wake to the rich sounds of riverside birdlife in the mornings or enjoy the supplied bbq on the rear deck at sunset.
+Wake to the rich sounds of riverside birdlife in the mornings or use the supplied bbq and entertaining area on the rear deck at sunset.

 The street front for the property is gated to provide privacy and secure offstreet car parking for 3 cars.
 Ring or sms the host Donna to arrange keys to the gatehouse entry gate.